S-Y-rat/ESCC_MF_MNPs_Ca_ODE/Readme.md

-# Effects of magnetic field and magnetic nanoparticles on calcium signal in esophageal cancer cells
+# Mathematical Modelling of Magnetic Field and Nanoparticle Effects on Calcium Signalling in Malignant Esophageal Cells

 Mathematical modeling of calcium dynamics in esophageal squamous cell carcinoma (ESCC) under magnetic field effects with magnetic nanoparticles for therapeutic applications.